ThornTechPublic/SwiftNetworkStarterKit/README.md

 ## Using the sample project

 The working demo grabs the top 10 free and paid apps from the iTunes API.
-The right and left bar buttons perform a POST and multipart POST, with the response logged to the console.
+The right and left corner buttons perform a POST and multipart POST, with the response logged to the console.

 ![animated gif demo](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/githubImages/networkMashupDemo.gif)